byui-cse/cse251-course/week04/prepare.md

 Each time `acquire()` is called, two outcomes are possible.

-1. If the semphore count is zero, then that thread will be suspended.
+1. If the semaphore count is zero, then that thread will be suspended.
 2. If the count is >0, then the count is decreased by one and the thread gains access to the protected code.

 When a thread calls `release()` on the semaphore, the count is increased by one and the operating system will "wake up" any threads waiting on the semaphore.

 Having a thread wait on a semaphore that is never `released()` is a deadlock situation.
-Note that a semphore of 1 is the same thing as a lock.
+Note that a semaphore of 1 is the same thing as a lock.

 Here is an example of using a shared queue between two threads.
 Note that the number of `put()` calls must match the number of `get()` calls.
 If this is not the case, you might/will have deadlock.